William Atherton (mayor of Preston): The portrait of William Atherton and his wife Lucy

-Preston at this time was a fine town with handsome buildings, far better presented than most provincial towns, with an abundance of merchants and gentry.
-Atherton was a close friend and political associate of Anthony Devis, a Jacobite sympathiser, and the father of Arthur Devis.
-With the purpose of enhancing his social standing even further, Atherton commissioned the artist to paint him and his wife Lucy in 1744, who he married in 1730.
+Atherton was a close friend and political associate of Anthony Devis, a painter, Jacobite sympathiser, and the father of Arthur Devis.
+With the purpose of enhancing his social standing even further, Atherton commissioned Devis to paint him and his wife Lucy in 1744, who he married in 1730 and had 5 children with.
 The painting itself provides an indication Atherton's wealth and taste.

-Whilst his wife is seated in a white satin dress, he is standing at a safe distance from her, wearing a brown coat and a white silk waistcoat and watched over by the family dog.
+Whilst his wife is seated in a white satin dress, he is standing at a safe distance from her, wearing a brown coat and a white silk sheen waistcoat and watched over by the family dog.
+The artist incorporated his tried and tested backdrop; the landscaped garden, which can be seen through the window in this painting.
+However the genuine backdrop would have been of both residential and commercial buildings, since the Atherton’s property was located on the market square itself in the middle of Preston.
+The artist has also added several stock features such as a mahogany cabinet, gilt carving, furniture upholstery and an ornate porcelain urn inside the fireplace, each featured in earlier portrayals of persons of influence, and incorporated to reflect the taste and expectations of those commissioning him.

 Preston historians such as Aidan Turner-Bishop have questioned the display of affluence of a provincial merchant, who became involved in the Triangular trade at a young age, citing it as the likely source of his wealth.